fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 * In .fsproj files, don't use copy commands on PostBuildEvent's, but use the MSBuild Copy task itself ([example](http://msdn.microsoft.com/en-us/library/3e54c37h.aspx))
 * Don't assume pdbs are always created after the compilation
 * Executables included in .NET may not exist in Mono or may have a different name or location e.g. SvcUtil etc
-* Fake build scripts may not work as intended due to Mono issues
-* MSBuild API is incomplete in Mono, programatic API usage might fail
-* Changing the build order inside Xamarin Studio won't have effect when using MSBuild or Visual Studio, prefer editing the project file by hand
-* NuGet can be troublesome
 * External components that would be available via NuGet in Windows might be included as part of Mono - Rx, TDF etc
-* MSBuild targets might be different in Mono
-* Don't rely the registry, also Mono can use a version of it, it can be fright with issues
+* Don't rely the registry, also Mono can use a version of it, it can have permissions issues
-* Avoid Windows Forms/WPF in favour of native UI frameworks
+* Avoid Windows Forms/WPF in favour of Javascript or native UI frameworks
 * Beware differences in [behaviour with loading assemblies](https://bugzilla.xamarin.com/show_bug.cgi?id=10906) which is a very niche problem though.
 Generally the less trodden the code is, the more subtle differences there are.
 * When using NUnit, create your test fixtures with classes and methods, exactly the way you'd do in C# (Trying to use modules as test fixtures will trigger odd behaviors on Xamarin Studio).
 * Differences in F# Interactive DLL resolution.
 Use